 Cocktail attire

 One of my most favorite wedding-guest looks was a coral-colored long sleeve dress that I paired with black tights and amethyst colored pumps.
 It was an early springtime wedding in Boston, just a few days after a massive snowstorm, so the tights were perfect.
+(This was also back in 2014, when colorblocking was IT.)
 For summer cocktail attire I’ve typically gone with a short or midi-length dress.

 Shoes for a cocktail wedding: Break out your absolute favorite shoes.
 Bonus points if they’re fancy and you’re going with a more basic dress.